cherali/localization/markdown/resources.md

 Summary:
 - Calling `init`: Just save options // constant time
-- Calling `get`: It depends on the server to send translation files, the client connection latency, the client network speed, and the size of the file you want to transfer.. // it's an async function and can't really say.
+- Calling `get`: It depends on the server to send translation files, the client connection latency, the client network speed, and the size of the file you want to transfer... // it's an async function and can't really say.